opper-ai/opper-python/README.md

 ### Environment variable

 - `OPPER_API_KEY` environment variable is read by the SDK if no `api_key` is provided to the `Client` object.
-- `OPPER_PROJECT` is attached to traces and can be used for filtering in the Opper UI.
 - `OPPER_DEFAULT_MODEL` will define the model used by functions created with the `fn` decorator

 When using the `fn` decorator the SDK client is automatically initialized with the `OPPER_API_KEY` environment variable.